Twenty, Lincolnshire

-Twenty is a hamlet in the South Kesteven district of Lincolnshire, England.
-It is situated approximately 3 mi east from the market town of Bourne, and 5 mi west from Spalding.
-Agriculture is the major industry.
+Twenty is a village in the South Kesteven district of Lincolnshire, England.
+It is situated approximately 3 mi east of Bourne, and 5 mi west of Spalding.

 Location

 Twenty is situated on the A151 road, possibly originally a Roman road or Norman causeway, a road today notable for the very deep drainage dyke that runs alongside it.
 Nearby are Guthram Gowt and West Pinchbeck.
 Immediately to the south is the River Glen.

 No separate population statistic is available for Twenty.
 The best available report lumps together Dyke, Twenty, South Fen and Spalding Road outside Bourne, with a total of 495, with Dyke being the largest.